Alcoy, Spain: Celebrations

-Alcoy hosts the oldest Cavalcade of Magi in the world.
+Alcoi hosts the oldest Cavalcade of Magi in the world.
 The Jesuset del Miracle is commemorated on the last day of January.
 The most important touristic celebration is Moros i Cristians, in April.

 Sport

 The local football club CD Alcoyano is famous across Spain for a proverbial match in which they were facing a very adverse score.
 When the referee was about to close, the Alcoyano players kept asking for more time to score back and reach a draw.
 Thus the phrase tener más moral que el Alcoyano ("to have greater morale than Alcoyano") ponders an indefatigable person.
 Currently, they play in the Segunda División B at El Collao Stadium.

 The city is also home to PAS Alcoy, a Spanish roller hockey club, which plays in the OK Liga, the first division of roller hockey in Spain.